cogment/cogment-doc/docs/reference/parameters.md

 -   Entries are separated by the ampersand (&)
 -   Property name and associated value are separated by an equal sign (=)
 -   Property names and values must be composed of only these characters: A-Z, a-z, 0-9, underscore (\_), dash (-)
+-   Property values are optional
 -   Property names starting with a double underscore (\_\_) are reserved.
 E.g `__authentication-token`

 E.g.:

 ```
-cogment://discover/actor?implementation=d3qn
-cogment://discover/environment?implementation=fqdn3&type=fast-2x&ping=low
-cogment://discover/datalog?name=high&color=green_blue
+cogment://discover/actor?__implementation=d3qn
+cogment://discover/environment?__implementation=fqdn3&type=fast-2x&ping=low
+cogment://discover/datalog?name=high&open&color=green_blue
 ```

 ##### Reserved query properties

-Some property names are reserved for use by other services than the directory.
+Some endpoint query properties are reserved for Cogment use.
+They may be interpreted by other services than the directory, and thus may not correspond to directory properties that participate in service discovery.
-These names cannot be used as properties to inquire from (or register in) the directory.
+Some of these names may not be used as properties to inquire from (or register in) the directory.
-They are used for special purposes that differ for each name.
+They may be used for special purposes that differ for each name.

+-   `__actor_class`: This is a property name implicitly used by Cogment.
+It is registered in the Directory for services that were implicitly registered by Cogment or a Cogment SDK.
+It is also used by Cogment to inquire for context discovery endpoints.
--   `__authentication-token`: This query property is used to provide authentication to the directory for an inquiry.
+-   `__authentication-token`: This query property is _not_ a directory property.
+It is used to provide authentication to the directory.
 The value (and need) depends on the directory implementation and/or how the registration of the service is made in the directory.
+This is not registered as a property in the Directory.
+-   `__id`: This query property is not a directory property.
+It is used to provide a service ID for inquiry to the directory for a specific service.
+This is not registered as a property in the Directory.
+-   `__implementation`: This is a property name implicitly used by Cogment.
+It is registered in the Directory for services that were implicitly registered by Cogment or a Cogment SDK.
+It is also used by Cogment to inquire for context discovery endpoints.